vegantriathlete/drupal-composer/README.md

 1. Run `git merge origin/master`

 ## Updating your site
-1. Ensure you have first udpated to the latest version of this project
+1. Ensure you have first updated to the latest version of this project
 1. Run `composer update`
 1. Run `drush cim`
 1. Run `drush cr`